Raptors stretch win streak and Buttigieg clings to narrow lead; In the news for February 6 | paNOW | Prince Albert, Saskatchewan - Mash Viral

 Serge Ibaka’s three-point shots hadn’t fallen all night, so when the Congolese big man launched a long bomb with 30 seconds to play, and history at stake, the Scotiabank Arena crowd caught his breath.

-Ibaka joined the leading basket, while the Toronto Raptors conquered a 19-point deficit to beat the Indiana Pacers on Wednesday and set a franchise record with their 12th consecutive victory.
+Ibaka connected for the leading basket, while the Toronto Raptors conquered a 19-point deficit to beat the Indiana Pacers on Wednesday and set a franchise record with their 12th consecutive victory.

 And moments after the nail bite, Ibaka repeated what the players and coaches of Toronto said throughout the season: the Raptors know how to win.